team-cake/sudoku/README.md

 ## Project Status

-Project is: _in progress_
+Project is: _in progress_ :chart_with_upwards_trend:
-Next up: Time to do some touch ups and add some UX
+Next up: Time to do some touch ups and add some UX.

 ---

 ## Difficulties

 Just finished the logic and Redux part, I've had massive help from Barry Michael Doyle on this.
 The logic and Redux part seemed daunting at first.
-Been learning a lot about the logic and implementing Redux.
+Been learning a lot about the logic and implementing Redux. :nerd_face:

 ---

 ## Learnings

 Already finalizing the app.
-Will write down learnings soon!
+Will write down learnings soon! :writing_hand:

 ---